paszu/3DSRepo/NTR-and-Cubic-Ninja.md

     + `write(0x15E424, tuple(map(ord, "http://192.168.1.200/update.php\0")), pid=0x25)`
     + `write(0x15E0EC, tuple(map(ord, "http://192.168.1.200/update.php\0")), pid=0x25)`
     + `write(0x15E463, tuple(map(ord, "http://192.168.1.200/update.php\0")), pid=0x25)`
-12. Update your 3DS by going to System Settings, then "Other Settings", then going all the way to the right and using "System Update"
+11. Update your 3DS by going to System Settings, then "Other Settings", then going all the way to the right and using "System Update"

+##### Section III - Decrypt9

+1. Check the system settings, you should be on 9.2.0
+2. Launch the Homebrew Launcher using the entrypoint of your choice (such as [ninjhax2](https://smealum.github.io/ninjhax2/))
+3. Open Decrypt9WIP **(This can sometimes take a few tries)**

-You can now follow the rest of this guide from [here](https://github.com/Plailect/Guide/wiki/Get-Started).
+You can now continue from [Part 2 - 2.1.0 CTRNAND](https://github.com/Plailect/Guide/wiki/Part-2-(2.1.0-CTRNAND)).